Cody Bellinger Player Props: Cubs vs. Reds

-On Tuesday, Cody Bellinger (.615 slugging percentage in past 10 games, including three home runs) and the Chicago Cubs face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 8:05 PM ET.
+Cody Bellinger -- 3-for-6 with a home run and three RBI in his last game -- will be in action for the Chicago Cubs versus the Cincinnati Reds, with Brandon Williamson on the hill, on August 2 at 8:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Reds.
+He collected three RBI (going 3-for-6 with a home run) in his last game against the Reds.

 Cody Bellinger Game Info & Props vs. the Reds